The Co-operative Bank: 2020–2024: contraction

+2024 onwards: takeover by Coventry Building Society

+On 19 April 2024, Coventry Building Society agreed takeover terms for the bank, worth up to £780 million.
+The deal was subject to the two firms agreeing a contract and gaining approval from financial services regulators.
+On 24 May 2024, Coventry Building Society finalised its takeover of the bank, and announced that it would not be giving its members a vote on the deal.
+Regulatory approval was granted in November 2024, and the acquisition was completed on 1 January 2025.

 Membership before financial crisis

 Despite its name, the Co-operative Bank was not itself a true co-operative as it was not owned directly by its staff, nor customers.
-Instead it was part-owned by a holding company which was itself a co-operative – the Co-operative Banking Group.
+Prior to 2013 it was owned by a holding company itself owned by a co-operative – The Co-operative Group.
 Its customers could, however, choose to become Co-operative Group members and hence indirectly acquire an ownership interest in the bank, earning dividends on their account holdings and borrowing with the Bank.

 The bank also had approximately 2,500 preference shareholders, which were irredeemable fixed-interest shares.
 These shareholders could attend the bank's general meetings, but only had speaking and voting rights if the dividend is in arrears, or on any resolution varying their rights or winding up the bank.

 Unlike other co-operative banks, such as the Dutch company Rabobank, the Co-operative Bank did not have a federal structure of local banks, instead being a single national bank.

 Customer Union for Ethical Banking

-In October 2013, around the time of the takeover, a group of customers, supported by Ethical Consumer Magazine, launched a Save our Bank campaign, to keep the bank adhering to its ethical policy and eventually bring it back into cooperative ownership.
+In October 2013, around the time of the takeover, a group of customers, supported by Ethical Consumer magazine, launched a Save our Bank campaign, to keep the bank adhering to its ethical policy and eventually bring it back into co-operative ownership.
 10,000 people signed up to the campaign.
 In 2016 the campaign became the Customer Union for Ethical Banking, a formal co-operative, which retained the Save our Bank name on its website.
 The union now has 1,200 members who all pay a small yearly membership fee.
-In 2019, the bank committed to ongoing engagement with the customer union, through a formal Recognition Agreement.
+In 2019, the bank committed to ongoing engagement with the customer union, through a formal recognition agreement.